ACE VoIP Directory Tool

-Voice over IP (VoIP) is an exciting technology which provides many benefits and cost effective solutions for communication.
+Voice over IP (VoIP) is an exciting technology that provides many benefits and cost-effective solutions for communication.

 it is is a methodology and group of technologies for the delivery of voice communications and multimedia sessions over Internet Protocol (IP) networks

-More and more small and enterprise businesses are replacing their old traditional telephony systems with an IP based ones.
-A VoIP based PBX can provide many features such as: Multiple Extensions, Caller ID, Voice mail, IVR capabilities, Recording of conversations, Logging, Usage with hardware based telephones or software based (aka soft phones).
-Now days there are many vendors for PBX, IP telephones, VoIP services and equipment such as: CISCO, AVAYA and ASTERISK, SNOM, THOMSON… With new technology comes a new challenge for both the defensive and offensive side of security, One of the “great” dangers of traditional phone lines was that it was susceptible to eavesdropping.
-The “old school” way to eavesdrop on somebody’s phone line was to physically connect a small transmitter which was connected inside or outside their premises somewhere along the phone cord.
+More and more small and enterprise businesses are replacing their old traditional telephony systems with IP based ones.
+A VoIP based PBX can provide many features such as: Multiple Extensions, Caller ID, Voice mail, IVR capabilities, Recording of conversations, Logging, Usage with hardware-based telephones or software-based (aka softphones).
+Nowadays there are many vendors for PBX, IP telephones, VoIP services, and equipment such as CISCO, AVAYA, and ASTERISK, SNOM, THOMSON… With new technology comes a new challenge for both the defensive and offensive side of security, One of the “great” dangers of traditional phone lines was that it was susceptible to eavesdropping.
+The “old school” way to eavesdrop on somebody’s phone line was to physically connect a small transmitter that was connected inside or outside their premises somewhere along the phone cord.

 IP telephony systems are also susceptible to eavesdropping, doing so in an IP environment is a little bit more difficult to execute, detect and require more the knowledge and the right set of tools.